 Discard – Move the specified number of cards from the indicated player’s hand to their trash zone.

-__Partner Option__ – The “P” symbol on a card indicates it can be placed into the Destiny Zone as a Partner Option.
+Proxy – The “P” symbol on a card indicates it can be placed into the Destiny Zone as a Proxy card.
 Players may choose to discard a Partner in the appropriate circumstance (usually Support for Option cards) and add this card to the appropriate zone from the Destiny Zone.
 Remember to delete it after resolution if it leaves the Destiny Zone.

 Recode X – Look at the top X cards of your deck, put any of them on the top or bottom in any order.